 My Little Pony: Friendship is Magic has gained an insane amount of popularity since its release in 2010.
-With a shocking 143 half-hour episodes (and another 26 scheduled to air starting on April 15th), it’s success is among the top of modern-day animation.
+With a shocking 143 half-hour episodes (and another 26 scheduled to air starting on April 15th), it’s success is among the top in modern-day animation.

-The most interesting element associated with the 2010 reboot, especially to an outsider of the fanbase, are the fandom participants known as “bronies”.
+The most interesting element associated with the 2010 reboot, especially to an outsider of the fanbase, are the fandom participants known as bronies.

 Now, before throwing virtual tomatoes at me, know that my current opinion on the franchise has shifted.
 But at the time, I just couldn’t handle sitting through any more episodes.
-And I genuinely began to believe that the series was hypnotizing anyone with a Y-chromosome and love for cartoons to join this “brony cult”.
-(Note: Despite viewing the brony wave as a brainwashing conspiracy at first, I have always strongly admired this passionate group of fans for their stand against gender norms, whether its intentional or not).
+And I genuinely began to believe that the series was hypnotizing anyone with a Y-chromosome and love for cartoons to join this Brony Cult.
+(Note: Despite viewing the brony wave as a brainwashing conspiracy at first, I have always strongly admired this passionate group of fans for their stand against gender norms, whether intentional or not).

-Recently, I discovered that a member of a group project that I’m in, possesses the very rare trait of being a fellow 20-something who watches animated television targeted at young people.
+Recently, I discovered that a member of a group project that I’m in possesses the very rare trait of being a fellow 20-something who watches animated television targeted at young people.
 But after comparing lists and realizing that our top series didn’t align, it wasn’t much of a surprise when she told me about how much she enjoys watching the current rendition of My Little Pony, and recommend to give the series a shot.
-When I told her that I already tried, and it wasn’t for me, she suggested that I watch the Equestria Girls (straight-to-DVD) movie franchise.
+When I told her that I had already tried, and it wasn’t for me, she suggested that I watch the Equestria Girls (straight-to-DVD) movie franchise.
 And because she took my recommendation and sat through a few episodes of Star vs. the Forces of Evil, it was only fair that I gave the first movie a shot.

-Putting it to play while working on an essay was my plan of attack, so that I could at least do something productive while getting through the movie.
+Putting it to play while working on an essay was my “plan of attack”, so that I could at least do something productive while getting through the movie.

 It was cute, catchy, fun, and I hardly got any of my essay done.
 The next day I played the second movie in the lineup, Equestria Girls: Rainbow Rock, and enjoyed it even more than the first.
 There’s definitely something addicting about watching a group of diverse personalities act as one unit through, yes, the power of friendship.
 And I’d be completely lying if I said that I didn’t listen to the soundtrack during my 1.5 hour transit to class the next day.

 I like to think that I’ve become more open-minded since then.
-And with the insane popularity that the Friendship is Magic series has earned, there has to be something special to it, so why not give it another shot?
-With over a hundred episodes available on Netflix, the series is just begging to be binge-watched by avid animation viewers of all genders and ages.
+And with the insane popularity that the Friendship is Magic series has earned, there has to be something special to it—so why not give it another shot?
+With over a hundred episodes available on Netflix, the series is just begging to be binge-watched by avid animation viewers of all ages.